bntnam/ecommerce-smartstore/README.md

 <ul>
     <li>You can create an account, update information, change password and forget password.
 Your password will be sent automatically to your registered email.</li>
     <li>Add your shipping address, billing address, card payment information.</li>
-    <li>Search for the books and add them into your shopping cart, then place an order.
+    <li>Search for the phones and add them into your shopping cart, then place an order.
 The verified order will send to your registered email.</li>
 </ul>
 <p><strong>b) Admin:</strong></p>
 <p>+ ID: admin</p>
 <p>+ Password: admin</p>
 <ul>
-    <li>You can only access admin page with admin ID (the access would be denied if you tried to access with user ID): <a href="http://bntnam-bookstore.herokuapp.com/">http://bntnam-bookstore.herokuapp.com/</a></li>
+    <li>You can only access admin page with admin ID (the access would be denied if you tried to access with user ID)</li>
-    <li>After accessing admin portal, you can add new books, edit and delete.</li>
+    <li>After accessing admin portal, you can add new phones, edit and delete.</li>
 </ul>
 <h3>4.
 Architecture</h3>
 <p>- Entity-Relationship Diagram</p>